-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 "I just want people to be happy and to have something to smile about," says Owens.

 The show has become a local hit.
 Today, anywhere from 20 to 50 people, adults and children alike, line up to watch the shows.
-Since July, the state of Illinois has allowed public gatherings of 50 or fewer people; previously this was restricted to 10 or less.
+Since July, the state of Illinois has allowed public gatherings of 50 or fewer people; previously this was restricted to 10 or fewer.

 For his part, Owens does remind the audience to maintain social distancing and wear masks throughout the show — and, for the most part, he says, people abide.